fogfish/swarm/README.md

 **At Most Once** is best effort policy, where a message is published without any formal acknowledgement of receipt, and it isn't replayed.
 Some messages can be lost as subscribers are not required to acknowledge receipt.

 The library implements asymmetric approaches for message handling.
-In the **enqueue** path, buffered Golang channels are used for both message emission and managing dead-letter queues.
-Similarly, the **dequeue** path uses buffered Golang channels to deliver messages to the consumer.
+In the **emit** path, buffered Golang channels are used for both message emission and managing dead-letter queues.
+Similarly, the **listen** path uses buffered Golang channels to deliver messages to the consumer.

 ```go
 // Spawn a new instance of the messaging broker using At Most Once policy.